Welcome to the resources for families page. This page was developed BY PATIENTS AND FAMILIES, FOR PATIENTS AND FAMILIES.

 - Can this medicine be made into liquid and mixed with juice?

-- Is there a compound form of this med?
+- Is there a compound form of this medication?

-- Is there a program or coupon to make this med cheaper?
+- Is there a program or coupon to make this medication cheaper?

 Are there any ways to make medications more affordable?